 Take Cover: Isaac can now crouch behind objects while rolling on the ground to escape incoming attacks, allowing him to avoid gunfire form Unitologists and corpses controlled by Divider heads.

 Take Your Time: During the final level, you must run to escape the Advancing Wall of Doom.
 Once you reach a part of the building which has a functioning bench and RIG station, you're free to lay about as the world is crumbling behind you.

 Not long before that, Danik will happily pause the elevator you've been rappelling down after while you stop at a bench, listen to an audio log, wait for a scavenger bot to return...

 Tempting Fate: Some particularly unpleasant Reaper soldiers pranked a fanboy by offering to let him join their ranks if he scrubbed their toilets with his bare hands for a week.
 One week later, they all laughed at the manure-coated private, and said "the only way you'd become a Reaper is if every last one of them miraculously died and he was the only one left who could take their place."
 Unsurprisingly, things get bad when he ensures every one of them 'miraculously dies' later that night.

-Two levels revolve around thawing out the Nexus, getting a device to shoot it with electrical probes, and then going inside it and shooting still moving pustules with said device.
+Two levels revolve around thawing out the Nexus, getting a device to shoot it with electrical probes, and then going inside it and shooting still moving pustules with said device, as per the "Nexus" experiment.
 While doing so, Santos assures you it is still dead.
 Three guesses what the next boss fight is.

 10-Minute Retirement: After two outbreaks, the last thing Isaac wants is to continue looking for Markers and be manipulated by EarthGov.
 Unfortunately, Ellie knows about him being able to read Marker script due to being Crazy Sane, so Norton and Carver drag him out of his apartment and away from attacking Unitologists to another adventure.